Entanglion/entanglion/assets/README.md

 > If you do not have access to a 3D printer, you may purchase the dice on Amazon ([Centarious binary d6](http://a.co/0cW7fsG), [Entanglion d8](http://a.co/aNyVaz9)), or repurpose appropriately-sided dice from other board games.

 ### Rule Book
 We have included the full-color version of the rule book in the game assets.
 However, it is possible that we may update the rules based on community feedback.
-The authoritative source of Entanglion rules will be maintained in the [online rulebook](../game), and any errata or rule clarifcations will be documented on the [errata page](../game/Errata.md).
+The authoritative source of Entanglion rules will be maintained in the [online rulebook](../game), and any errata or rule clarifications will be documented on the [errata page](../game/Errata.md).

 ## Step 4.
 Play Time! 🚀
 Congratulations on assembling your own copy of Entanglion.
 We hope you enjoy playing it!